OctopusDeploy/blog/blog/2021-08/single-api-framework/index.md

 We devised a way to allow ASP.NET to live side-by-side with Nancy:

-- Incoming requests would be passed to ASP.NET middleware.
+- Incoming requests were passed to ASP.NET middleware.
-- If the request matched an ASP.NET route, then the relevant controller would be called.
+- If the request matched an ASP.NET route, then the relevant controller was called.
-- If a match wasn’t found, then the request would be passed on to Nancy.
+- If a match wasn’t found, then the request was passed on to Nancy.

 Next we started with a single Nancy module and migrated the endpoints one-by-one.
 This was done in three steps per endpoint: